 Aquatic Insects As Trout Bait

-Despite reading some blogs that say that big trout drop insects from their diet once they get big, my clients and I seem to keep catching lots of large trout, and steelhead, and even salmon on insects and insect imitations less than a half-inch long.
-Shows you what those other guys know!
+Despite reading some blogs that say that big trout drop insects from their diet once they get big, (which is BS) my clients and I seem to keep catching lots of large trout, and steelhead, and even salmon on insects and insect imitations that are less than a half-inch long.

 You can catch them yourself but some tackle stores will sell aquatic insects for anglers to use as trout bait.